A choice of screens to fit your needs.

 As a specialist on Golf Simulation components we offer 3 types of impact screen material.

-TYPE1 - a durable archery baffle budget option with reinforced edges and eyelets on all 4 sides.
-Ideal for a first build.
-Available in custom size -made to order (lead time approx 7-10 days)
+TYPE1 - Sold with reinforced edges and eyelets every 30cm. a durable archery baffle budget option with reinforced edges and eyelets on all 4 sides.
+Ideal for a first build or where you value durability above image quality.
+Very good for Golf Simulation but the image will be lacking for sports, cinema and gaming.
+Available in custom size - made to order (lead time approx 10-14 days)

 We also offer two premium options providing enhanced image quality but with different characteristics.
 Both premium options are available as raw material only that can be fitted very easily using tarp clips and bungee chords.

-TYPE3 - Best Screen, thicker material, lower noise, very little bounce back and excellent image.
+TYPE3 (RAW - no eyelets) - Best Screen we've seen, we've used and the best screen we sell.
+A thicker material, low noise, little bounce back and offering an excellent image.

 Important notes on Type 2 and Type 3 screens: